 In October 2015, the Scottish Government put in place a moratorium on Underground Coal Gasification (UCG) so that evidence on this technology could be gathered and considered.

 Professor Campbell Gemmell, Professor of Environment Research, Policy, Regulation and Governance at the University of Glasgow, was asked to undertake an independent examination of Underground Coal Gasification.

 Professor Gemmell’s report, which has been informed by the literature and through interviews with academics, industry, NGO’s, community groups and regulators was published on 06 October 2016.
 View the Independent Review of Underground Coal Gasification report.

 View the Parliamentary statement on UCG.

 The report raises concerns about risks posed by UCG to the environment and public health.
 Having considered the findings of the report, Scottish Ministers have determined that UCG poses numerous serious environmental risks and should have no place in Scotland’s energy mix at this time.
-The consultation on Scotland's draft Energy Strategy, which was published on 24 January 2017, therefore sets out an energy mix for the future that does not include UCG.
-Take part in the consultation on Scotland's draft Energy Strategy.
+The consultation on Scotland's draft Energy Strategy set out an energy mix for the future that does not include UCG.